-CBCAP Annual Report Participant Numbers Reporting Guidelines DATA CHARACTERISTICS Table Table Children, Parents/Caregivers and Families Who Received Preventive Direct Services I. From the State During the Year - FY2020 Community-Based Child Abuse Prevention Program (CBCAP) Grant SUMMARY DATA DEFINITION
+CBCAP Annual Report Participant Numbers Reporting Guidelines DATA CHARACTERISTICS Table I. Table Children, Parents/Caregivers and Families Who Received Preventive Direct Services SUMMARY DATA DEFINITION

 Preventive direct services under CBCAP are beneficial activities aimed at preventing child abuse and neglect.
 Such activities may be directed at the general population or specific populations identified as being increased risk of abusing or neglecting their children.
 The primary focus of these activities are to better strengthen and support families by increasing protective factors and reducing the risk factors that can reduce the likelihood of abuse or neglect.
 The six primary protective factors to be increased by the preventive direct services include: nurturing and attachment, parental resilience, knowledge of parenting and of child and youth development, social connections, concrete supports for parents, and social and emotional competence of children.
 The primary risk factors that may be addressed include caregiver problems with mental health, substance abuse, and family and community violence, and other negative conditions in the child and family's life situation.
 Ultimately, the goals of these activities are to increase the strength and stability of families, to increase parents' confidence and competence in their parenting abilities, to afford children a stable and supportive environment and to increase the safety, permanency and well-being of children and families.
 Such activities do not include information and referral, one-time public education events, or public awareness campaigns.